 have to re-report statistical measures.
 Because of this, each applying library must log in with a user name

 and password.
-For the sake of convenience, the Bibliostat Collect passwords are used.
+For the sake of convenience, the same Bibliostat Collect username

 Instead of standards defined for arbitrary library size categories, nine of the guidelines use Peer